Frequently Asked Questions

 If you have dense breasts and would like an ultrasound, but your doctor will not order it, you can look into private facilities in your province that offer ultrasound without a doctor’s requisition.

-Ontario Residents: There are two private clinics offering 3D Automated Breast Ultrasound (ABUS).
+Ontario Residents: There are three private clinics offering 3D Automated Breast Ultrasound (ABUS).
 Private insurance may cover some of the cost.
 Clinics are located in Toronto and Barrie.
 ABUS was approved by Health Canada in 2011 as a screening tool.
 You do not need a doctor’s referral.
 More information about private options can be found in the Screening Options Section.

 WHAT IS 3D ULTRASOUND - AUTOMATED BREAST ULTRASOUND (ABUS)?